 Red lights on headlamps

-A red-light mode on your headlamp is surprisingly useful.
-Red light is less obtrusive at night, which makes it perfect for reading in your tent or waking up to answer the call of nature without disturbing your tentmates.
-Since red light doesn’t cause your pupils to constrict the same way white light does, it helps you keep your night vision.
-It’s also handy for viewing wildlife in the dark or star gazing.
+A red-light mode is surprisingly useful.
+Red light is less obtrusive at night, so it’s perfect for reading in your tent or waking up to answer the call of nature without disturbing your tentmates.
+It also helps you keep your night vision, since red light doesn’t cause your pupils to constrict the same way white light does.
+Plus it’s handy for viewing wildlife in the dark or star gazing.

 Other useful headlamp features